alexscharp1/TopGear_Angular/README.md

 # TopGear_Angular
 This repository contains implementations of the TopGear Angular assignment.

-The two projects are intended to look like angular.io and mywipro.wipro.com/home.
+App 1: Angular.io.
+This project is in branch angulario.

+App 2: MyWipro homepage.
+This project is in the branch mywipro.